Los Angeles Trespass Lawyer

 Criminal trespass is defined in most states as unwanted intrusion onto

-can be found in California Penal Code section 602.
-Many individuals accused
+criminal trespass law can be found in California Penal Code section 602.
+Many individuals

-of trespass are upstanding citizens with either minor or no criminal record
+accused of trespass are upstanding citizens with either minor or no criminal

-and may have innocently and unknowingly entered onto a property that was
+record and may have innocently and unknowingly entered onto a property

-prohibited.
-If you have been charged with a trespass, contact a Los Angeles
+that was prohibited.
+If you have been charged with a trespass, contact

-criminal defense lawyer at Stephen G. Rodriguez & Partners at your
+a Los Angeles criminal defense lawyer at Stephen G. Rodriguez & Partners

-earliest opportunity.
-We are an aggressive and experienced law firm and
+at your earliest opportunity.
+We are an aggressive and experienced law

-will stand by your side, fully examine the evidence against you and will
+firm and will stand by your side, fully examine the evidence against you

 The crime of trespass takes many forms and together with the facts of your